-- TA 016 Stagecraft: Scenry and Props (2) Course in the technology of the stage, centering on the collaborative process involved in realizing live theatrical production. - TA 017 Stagecraft: Costume and Makeup (2) Course in the technology of the stage, centering on the collaborative process involved in realizing live theatrical production. - TA 036 Design for the Theatre (4) This course is an examination of the creative process of traditional theatrical design.
+- TA 017 Stagecraft: Costume and Makeup (2) Course in the technology of the stage, centering on the collaborative process involved in realizing live theatrical production. - TA 036 Design for the Theatre (4) This course is an examination of the creative process of traditional theatrical design.
 It covers theatrical theory, analysis, interpretation, and decision-making involving basic design elements and principles.
-The content includes some design history, along with projects in design, and script analysis from a design perspective. - TA 071 Intermediate Ballet (2) Intermediate level Barre, Adagio, Petit, and Grand Allegro.
+The content includes some design history, along with projects in design, and script analysis from a design perspective. - TA 037 Scenic Technology (4) Introductory course in theatrical scenery through the exploration of the visual world, drafting techniques, and construction methods. - TA 038 Lighting Design (4) An introduction to the theory, techniques, materials, equipment, and procedures employed in lighting design.
+Studio experience in hand drafting, electrical distribution, rigging, focusing and the technical cueing process.
+Emphasis on developing creative solutions to production challenges.
+Includes laboratory experience. - TA 051 Acting the Song (4) An introduction to the craft of the actor and singer preparing for performance.
+The process challenges students to begin developing technique in observation, applied imagination, ensemble work, and understanding character and style through the study of musical structure, lyrics, and tempo. - TA 071 Intermediate Ballet (2) Intermediate level Barre, Adagio, Petit, and Grand Allegro.
 The class is geared toward students who have had previous training in ballet. - TA 072 Creative and Modern Dance (2) Creative (Laban-based) and technical basics of Modern Dance will be explored with an emphasis on Graham or Cunningham at the beginning level. - TA 073 Intermediate Modern Dance (2) Intermediate level modern dance based on Cunningham or Graham techniques.
 This class is geared toward students with previous modern training. - TA 075 Intermediate Jazz (2) The intermediate level is based on the fast-paced styles of Giordano, Fosse, and Tremaine.
 This class is geared toward students with previous jazz training.